 Initial construction of the unit commenced at SENESCO Shipbuilding of North Kingston, Rhode Island in August 2004.
 The tug was completed in 2007 at Sparrows Point Shipyard in Baltimore, Maryland.

-Blount Boats in Warren, Rhode Island, built the pilothouse and tower to the point that the structures were blasted and primed.
-The sections were hauled by barge to SENESCO where they were mounted on the tug's hull.
+Blount Boats Incorporated of Warren, Rhode Island, constructed the pilothouse and tower.
+The structures were blasted and primed.
+And, were hauled by barge to SENESCO Shipbuilding where they were mounted on the tug's hull.

 In 2021, the unit was acquired by Seabulk Tankers Incorporated.
 A division of the Seabulk Group of Fort Lauderdale, Florida.
 Where the unit retained her name.

 The tug is fitted with an INTERcon coupler system.
 She is powered by two, Wartsila 9L32, medium speed diesel engines.
 With Wartsila Gear (SCV85-P51) and a Vertical Offset ratio of 2.4:1.
 Turning two, four bladed, 12 SSSq, Wärtsilä Lips propellers, mounted in kort nozzles.
 She is a twin screw tug, rated at 12,000 horsepower.